 The size of the burn is determined by many factors including fuel (vegetation) loading, aspect, slope, terrain, proximity to areas previously burned or cleared, anticipated types of munitions found in the burn unit, and existing fuel break roads.
-All of these site-specific characteristics are reviewed by fire professionals planning the burn to ensure that the prescribed burn can be conducted in a safe manner.
-Because of these variables, the size of the burn is not limited to a specific number of acres.
+All of these sitespecific characteristics are reviewed by fire professionals planning the burn to ensure that the prescribed burn can be conducted in a safe manner.
+Because of these variables, the size and shape are unique for each burn area.